ila/TUM/R.md

 Melting and casting are essential to switch from wide to long data, or vice versa.
 They address variables spread across multiple columns and observations scattered across multiple rows.

-`melt` transforms from wide to long.
+`melt(dt, id.vars, variable.name)` transforms from wide to long.
 It is used to remove confusing column names and turning them to attributes of observations.

-`dcast` transforms from long to wide.
+`dcast(dt, columns ~ element, value)` transforms from long to wide.
 It is used to remove multiple appearances of observations, turning variable types into columns.

 `separate` and `unite` change multiple variables to one, or the opposite.
 For instance, aggregating two columns containing year and century, or the same column having two values.